jorgediazjr/mini_programs_blend/README.md

 2. PROMISING_CLUSTERS_HEIGHTS.txt
     - this file has two columns, column 1 contains all the clusters that were extracted and found in PROMISING_CLUSTERS.txt.
 Column 2 contains the heights of each associated cluster

+### How to use good_clusters?

+#### Using good_clusters for a lower & upper limit on number of datasets

+1. Change into the directory where you ran `blend -a original.dat`.
+2. Make sure you have the file `CLUSTERS.txt`.
+3. If you do have the file from step 3, type `good_clusters -d -m 8 -x 16`

 ## crystals_blend program